Remove the limitations of ELISA and flow cytometry to accelerate antibody discovery

 Simultaneous determination of binding, specificity and titre

-Cell culture supernatants in HTS screens are usually tested at a fixed volume or dilution without normalisation for protein concentration.
+Cell culture supernatants in HTS screens are usually tested at a fixed volume or dilution without normalization for protein concentration.
 A screening method that enables the determination of antibody concentration (titre) and binding affinity is desirable for primary screens.
-This approach is also useful for verifying the expression of binders following reformatting into mammalian expression vectors and to select the best secreting cell lines after expression optimisation.
+This approach is also useful for verifying the expression of binders following reformatting into mammalian expression vectors and to select the best secreting cell lines after expression optimization.

 We have developed a simple homogenous (no-wash) assay to screen antibody samples for binding to a target cell line, non-specific binding to a control cell line and antibody titre by binding to a sol-R bead.

 Homogenous assay formats are particularly advantageous for two reasons.
-Assay components are contained within the lidded (or sealed) microplate at all times minimising safety concerns.
+Assay components are contained within the lidded (or sealed) microplate at all times minimizing safety concerns.
 No-wash conditions mean that infected, poorly attached cells remain on the plate at all times leading to better quality data.

 Providing reliability for cell-surface receptor screening

-To improve the reliability of hits against cell surface receptors, it is beneficial to screen against cell lines expressing the antigen of interest rather than immobilised purified antigen.
+To improve the reliability of hits against cell surface receptors, it is beneficial to screen against cell lines expressing the antigen of interest rather than immobilized purified antigen.
 Antigen epitopes are more likely to be preserved in their natural confirmation and therefore the incidence of false positive, or negative binding events should decrease.